children playing educational games

 What is Clue?

 Clue is a classic board game that challenges players to solve a murder mystery.
-The objective is to determine who committed the crime, where it happened, and with what weapon.
+The objective is determining who committed the crime, where it happened, and with what weapon.
 It's a fantastic way for kids to engage in critical thinking and deductive reasoning.

 Benefits of Playing Clue